 Let me take you inside a house, where eight people live, sleep, seek shelter from the rain, and store what precious few belongings they own.
 This house, made from mud brick, grasses and thatch is roughly 10′ x 12′.
 You’ll see rocks in a pit in the floor at the entry, used for heating and cooking.
 To the left, the sleeping room with clothing hung on a line and to the right some buckets and pots for food preparations.

-Before I left for Malawi, I read the partner family profiles for these people.
+Before I came to Malawi, I read the partner family profiles for these people.
 I read that these children were motherless….fatherless.
 All struggling.
 I read about their leaky thatched roofs and their dirt floors.
 But now, now I KNOW them.
 I am grateful they shared a part of themselves with me.
 They are the reason I continue.
 They are the reason I became a Global Village Team Leader.
 They are all the motivation I need.
 To.
 Keep.
 Giving.